tvlooy/php-pledge/README.md

 ## Requirements

-This extension was tested with PHP 7.0, 7.1, 7.2 and needs at least OpenBSD 6.4.
+This extension works with >= 7.2 and needs at least OpenBSD 6.4.

 ## The theory